scrabbletank/farhome-rules/rulesdoc.md

 - **Shield Master:** When attacked, as long as you are holding a shield you may spend 1 AP to reroll all wound dice that rolled wounds.
 - **Weapon Expert:** Choose a weapon type, when making attacks with this weapon you may reroll 1 die.
 - **Defensive Stance:** You may reroll 1 die when making a defense roll.
-- **Ranger:** As long as no one is in your zone of control your ranged attacks add 1 critical.
+- **Ranger:** As long as no one is in your zone of control your ranged attacks add 1 success.

 You begin with hide armor and 3 weapons you are proficient with.